Hiking unprepared in backcountry can have deadly consequences.

 Every year people die visiting Mount Rainier.
 Many of these incidents occur simply because people are unprepared for the fickle and often severe weather of the Cascades.
 Others occur because hikers are unprepared for navigation and get lost.
 To make matters worse, park staff and rescuers have to put their lives on the line during search and rescue/recovery missions.
 Rescuers have died trying to find or rescue lost and injured hikers.
 The good news is that it isn’t that hard to be prepared and avoid becoming one of these tragedies.

-The first death on park record at Mount Rainier was on New Years Day, 1897, when one E.H.
-Hudson dropped a gun from his pocket and shot himself in the neck.
-Since then there have over four hundred deaths, many occurring in recent years as visitation increases.
+The first death on park record at Mount Rainier was on New Years Day, 1897.
+Since then there have over four hundred deaths, many occurring in recent years as the number of tourist visits increase.
 Some of these deaths are due to climbing accidents, but many others have occurred to hikers and visitors in other areas of the park.